Haris617/esports-tournament-dbms/docs/project_scenario.md

 ## Problem Statement

-Managing esports events manually can become confusing because one tournament may have many teams, each team may have multiple players, and every match needs scores, winners, and timing details.
+Managing esports events manually can become confusing because one tournament may have many registered teams, each team may have multiple players, and every match needs scores, winners, and timing details.
 Registration and prize records also need to be stored clearly for each tournament.

 This database solves that problem by organizing the tournament data into related tables.